 Do I pay upfront?

 If you would like us to purchase your woodburning stove for you, then we will ask for a deposit in advance that covers the cost of the stove.
 This protects us in case you should change your mind before the install date and saves you from waiting in for delivery of the stove at your home address.
 Installations without a stove will be asked for a 10% - 25% to secure the date(s) in the diary.
 We expect full payment on the day of completion.

 We will itemise the works that we will undertake in your quotation.
 There is always the possibililty however that once on the roof we notice that some extra maintenance may be needed on the chimney.
 If the state of the chimney stack is so poor that we cannot continue we will discuss with you immediately as how best to proceed.

-Of course not, our quotation will last for three months, so that you have time to properly consider what you want and if necessary save up.
+Our quotation will last for three months, so that you have time to properly consider what you want and if necessary save up.
 If your quotation is older than this then we may have to visit to update the prices for you.
 This second visit may be chargeable.

 As it is easier to heat the rooms that you use rather than the whole house with a wood burner, and burning wood costs 1.5p less per kilowatt hour than gas, it is likely you will save a lot.
 It is estimated that an average household could save over £300 per year in heating bills by installing a wood burning stove.
 However stoves are getting more efficient and cleaner burning so these savings could be higher.